monstatayo/Personal-Projects/README.md

 **- Logisim Clock Logic Gate Simulator**:

 Used Logisim to effectively create a clock that counts seconds, hours, days, months, and years.
 Also has a leap year detection function, all done with logic gates.

+**-Teaching**:

+A collection of my previous practice problems, free response, and things I have created to aid my students as an instructor.